-The latest schemes criminals are using to take your money in the name of Sun Life – and how to avoid them
+The common schemes criminals are using to take your money in the name of Sun Life – and how to avoid them

 Phishing, pharming, social engineering and other ways criminals use modern technology and old-fashioned trickery to steal from you

 How to protect yourself from fraud

 It’s old advice, but it’s still valid: If something sounds too good to be true, it probably is.
 Here are some important points about common frauds you might run across:

 - If you didn’t enter a lottery, you can’t win it.

 - There are no email draws or lotteries where tickets are not sold – ticket sales pay for the prizes, so no sales = no prizes.
 Legitimate lottery operators will not ask you for a payment before you can claim your winnings.

 - Sun Life Financial does not sponsor lotteries – as an insurance company, we are forbidden from doing this by law.
 We will never ask you for an advance processing fee.